Selection of proposal distributions for multiple importance sampling: Selection of proposal distributions

 where the second matrix on the right side is the covariance matrix of the conditional distribution of $Y_{\Pi}| Y_{\bq}$.
 Since Theorem~\ref{thm:jtclt}~(b) provides a consistent estimator of this conditional covariance matrix, we can minimize the determinant of this estimator matrix to choose $\bq$.

 As mentioned in \cite{shew:wynn:1987}, great computational benefit can be achieved by converting this conditional problem to an unconditional problem.
-In particular, as noted in \cite{shew:wynn:1987}, minimization of the second term is equivalent to maximization of $\log \mbox{det}(V_{\bq})$ \cite[][]{case:zide:1984}.
+In particular, as noted in \cite{shew:wynn:1987}, minimization of the second term is equivalent to maximization of $\log \mbox{det}(V_{\bq})$.
 In practice, we would replace $V_{\bq}$ by its estimator given in Theorem~\ref{thm:CLT}, i.e. $\widehat{V}_{\bq}$, using Markov chain samples from densities in $\bq$.
+In this case, the ENT criterion simplifies to

-It is known that the entropy sampling problem is NP-hard \citep{ko:lee:quey:1995}.
-Here, we use simulated annealing with $\phi(\bq) = -\log\det(\widehat{V}_{\bq})$ to choose the set $\bq$.
 Unlike the SF, MNX and SEQ methods, the ENT approach is applicable only in the context of \pcite{doss:2010} two-stage IS estimation scheme.
-In contrast, if the generalized IS estimator \eqref{eq:mainest} is used, since ENT avoids the second stage IS estimation, it needs fewer samples than the MNX and SEQ methods which require enough samples to be used for both stages.
+In contrast, if the multiple IS estimator \eqref{eq:mainest} is used, since ENT avoids the second stage IS estimation, it needs fewer samples than the MNX and SEQ methods which require enough samples to be used for both stages.
+Also, ENT avoids computing the target un-normalized densities $\nu$ for $\pi \in \Pi$.
 However, one advantage of the MNX and SEQ methods is that at the end of the procedure, we already have available samples from densities in $\bq$ which can be used in the two-stage IS estimation scheme.
-Another benefit of ENT is that it avoids computing the target density $\nu$.
-The ENT set of proposal densities works no matter whether one is interested in means or normalizing constants, whereas the MNX approach uses different criteria for these two problems.
-Finally, among the proposed methods, the SF geometric approach is the most straightforward to implement as it uses only distance between the densities, and estimation of any asymptotic variance is not required for the SF method.